Skip to main content

 The Fun of Tinkering

-I was curious and have been using the laptop exclusively battery only and its able to last me several hours.
-Granted, I'm only doing some light tasks, but gives me confidence I can travel again with this machine and not always need to be near a power outlet.
+I was curious and have been using the laptop exclusively on battery, and it's able to last me several hours.
+Granted, I'm only doing some light tasks, but it gives me confidence I can travel again with this machine and not always need to be near a power outlet.

-I also think its time to switch this to Linux and purchase a Macbook Air to become my primary machine as I don't truly trust it running on Windows 11.
-Many M1 series are selling for under $300 and plan to do so in 2026.
+I also think it's time to switch this to Linux and purchase a MacBook Air to become my primary machine, as I don't truly trust it running on Windows 11.
+Many M1 series are selling for under $300, and I plan to make the switch in 2026.

 Comments